-Caine’s Cross-Dressing Cinematic Controversy.
+Caine’s Cross-Dressing Cinematic Controversy…

 A woman is brutally murdered in a lift.
 The prime witness is believed to be the murderer and investigates the murder with the victim’s son.

-So for the first time, I watched this thriller, which on its release was controversial due to the transsexual and mental health story line.
+So for the first time, I watched this thriller, which on its release was controversial due to the transsexual and mental health storyline.
 Feminists claimed it was misogynistic indirectly promoting the film.
 It was both written and directed by De Palma.
-IMdb reports this the story line was based on De Palma’s early “film career” when he was asked to follow his father with recording equipment as his mother suspected he was cheating on her.
+IMDb reports this storyline was based on De Palma’s early “film career” when he was asked to follow his father with recording equipment as his mother suspected he was cheating on her.
 De Palma appears to have used this experience and adding a female lead, played by his then wife.

 In my eyes, Caine is a fantastic versatile actor who never disappoints me and I love his work but not in a creepy Misery (1990) kind of way.
-So Michael, if you reading this, you can safely visit Finland in the snow without far of being hobbled.
+So Michael, if you reading this, you can safely visit Finland in the snow without fear of being hobbled.
 As a teen of the 1980s, I was introduced to a variety of Michael Caine movies by my parents and I remember enjoying him in all film genres from comedy to thriller, from war to romance.
 I was then in total awe when my uncle reported he’d had lunch in the same restaurant as him.

 The film starts with Kate Miller (Angie Dickinson) in the shower, Miller is an attractive blonde in her late forties.
 There she is raped by a man and this scene transpires to have been a fantasy.
-De Palma used a Playboy model for this scene as an homage to Hitchcock’s Psycho (1960).
-We cut to Miller making love with her husband, in comparison to the dream she is more mechanical and going through the motions.
+De Palma used a Playboy model for this scene as a homage to Hitchcock’s Psycho (1960).
+We cut to Miller making love with her husband, in comparison to the dream, she is more mechanical and going through the motions.
 We then follow her day, initially talking with her tech wizard son Peter (Keith Gordon) about the latest gadget he’s created.

 Marino questions Elliott about his clients but he keeps the information about Bobbi confidential.
 After Elliott receives another call from Bobbi, he is concerned and speaks with a colleague fearing for Bobbi and other’s safety.
 Blake believes she is being followed by the murderer.
 After this, the story leads us through twists and leads to an ending, all of which I won’t reveal.

-Elliot and Peter’s characters who were almost supporting characters to the actresses’ parts.
+Elliot and Peter’s characters were almost supporting characters to the actresses’ parts.
 The transsexual storyline was dismissed as a mental illness when discussed by characters.
 Although the storyline started well with suspense, it became more silly as the film progressed, especially in the final scenes which ended on a pointless trope in that it helped to carry the ending of another De Palma film.